mudsolo/SolenoidDemo/README.md

-# SolenoidDemo
+# Magnetic Levitation Half-Pipe
-A demo using solenoids and magnetic levitation to demonstrate the conceptual movement of hoverboards.
+A demo using actuators and magnetic levitation to demonstrate the conceptual movement of hoverboards.